wigging/wigging.github.io/_posts/2018-08-19-bash-programming.md

 ---
 title: Bash programming
-desc: Just the basics of programming with Bash
-date: 2018-08-19
-layout: note
 ---

+Just some basic notes about writing and executing Bash scripts on a Mac.

 Comments in Bash begin with the "#" symbol.